harshalgami13/harshalgami13/README.md

 # नमस्ते | I am Harshal.

-I'm ASP.Net Developer as well as Web Developer from Rajkot-India and currently I am student of Computer Engineering.
+I'm Web Developer from Rajkot-India and currently I am student of Computer Engineering.

 ## The developer side of me